ClusterCockpit/cc-backend/docs/dev-authentication.md

 * Extracts the user name and gets the user from the user database table.
 In case the user is not found the user object is set to nil.
 * Iterates over all authenticators and:
-  - Calls the `CanLogin` function which checks if the authentication method is supported for this user and the user object is valid.
+  - Calls its `CanLogin` function which checks if the authentication method is supported for this user.
-  - Calls the `Login` function to authenticate the user.
+  - Calls its `Login` function to authenticate the user.
 On success a valid user object is returned.
   - Creates a new session object, stores the user attributes in the session and saves the session.
+  - If the user does not yet exist in the database try to add the user
   - Starts the `onSuccess` http handler

 ## Local authenticator